‘America’s Next Top Model’ Casting: Tyra Banks Says Models Over 27 Can Now Apply

 A post shared by Tyra Banks (@tyrabanks) on

-Tyra explained that she kept receiving so much feedback from people who were fans of America’s Next Top Model, but continued to ask Banks why she imposed the 27 years of age limit on the show.
-After all, Tyra is a successful model turned business mogul who was born on December 4, 1973, making her currently 43 years of age.
+Tyra explained that she kept receiving so much feedback from people who were fans of America’s Next Top Model, but continued to ask her why she imposed the age 27 limit on the show.
+After all, Tyra is a successful model-turned-business mogul, who was born on December 4, 1973, making her currently 43-years-old.
 Banks explained that she supported women of all ages and sizes.
-Apparently, Tyra listened to the feedback she must have continued to receive, since just last week, the 27-year-old age limit was still in place.
-Now it has been removed, and Banks has received nearly 200,000 views in six hours on the Instagram video wherein Tyra announces the news about the age limit change.
+Apparently, Tyra listened to the feedback, since just last week, the 27-year-old age limit was still in place.
+Now it has been removed, and Banks has received nearly 200,000 views in six hours on the Instagram video where she announced the news about the age limit change.

 The only thing Tyra requires is that America’s Next Top Model contestants know how to “smize,” which is a term that Banks coined, which means to smile with their eyes, not necessarily their mouths.
 As seen in the below photo, Tyra appears to “smize” and give the camera a smile with her eyes when she attended the 61st Annual Golden Globe Awards at the Beverly Hilton Hotel in 2004.